quicwg/base-drafts/draft-ietf-quic-transport.md

 number.
 This is because the server is required to include the same value in its transport parameters (see {{version-validation}}).
-To avoid the selected version number changing during connection establishment, the reserved version can be generated as a function of values that will be available to the server when later generating its handshake packets.
+To avoid the selected version number changing during connection establishment, the reserved version SHOULD be generated as a function of values that will be available to the server when later generating its handshake packets.

 A pseudorandom function that takes client address information (IP and port) and